Benchmarking Deep Learning Convolutions on Energy-constrained CPUs: Cross-vendor CPU benchmark for CNN inference

-Results shown in Figure \ref{fig:pareto} are measured through a full inference of ResNet50v1.5 using ONNX Runtime with our OneDNN as Execution provider.
-Since we target energy constrained devices, instantaneous power consumption may be a discriminant criteria for the architectures, as well as inference speed.
-Power consumption and latency are averaged across 1000 inference runs, with a warm-up of 200 inferences.
-All the inference runs are executed on the same $640\times640$ image from COCO dataset~\cite{cocodataset}.
+Results shown in Figure \ref{fig:pareto} are measured through a full inference of ResNet50v1.5.
+Since we target energy constrained devices, power consumption may be a discriminant criteria for the architectures, as well as inference latency.
+All the inference runs are executed on the same $640\times640$ image from COCO dataset~\cite{cocodataset} and we ensured the correctness of the predictions.

-A first observation is that focusing on the computational part of the convolution allows \texttt{wino} to take advantage of its arithmetic complexity optimization (see Figure \ref{fig:comp_algs}) while in a full inference, significant data management acts in favour of \texttt{gemm} implementation (see Figure \ref{fig:pareto}).
-In addition to that, Figure \ref{fig:pareto} clearly shows the existence of a trade-off between latency and instantaneous power consumption in our context.
-Moreover, among the studied architecture, NVIDIA's Jetson AGX Orin is the architecture with the CPU offering the best trade-off between inference speed and instantaneous power consumption.
-Moreover, if instantaneous power budget is higher, Mercury EM780's CPU can allow a faster inference.
-However, AtomMan X7 Ti offers sub-optimal performances on each one of its CPUs coretypes.
+A first observation is that focusing on the computational part of the convolution allows \texttt{wino} to take advantage of its arithmetic complexity optimization (see Figure \ref{fig:comp_algs}) while in a full inference, significant data management acts in favour of implicit GEMM (\texttt{gemm}) implementation.
+In addition to that, Figure \ref{fig:pareto} clearly shows the existence of a trade-off between latency and average power consumption in our context.
+Moreover, among the studied architecture, ARM Cortex A78AE is the architecture offering the best trade-off between inference latency and average power consumption.
+If power budget is higher, AMD Zen4 can allow a faster inference.
+Additionally, NVIDIA Carmel CPU allow slow inference with a low power budget while, on the contrary, AMD Zen5 offers good latency at the cost of high power consumption.
+However, AtomMan X7 Ti offers sub-optimal performances on each one of its CPU coretypes.